1990-2025 Topps Basketball Set Tier List - Tier 5: Veteran-Aware Extensions

 #27.
 Topps Hardwood

-What I'd target: Best rookies, strongest insert years, and the few star cards where the wood-grain identity really matters.
+Key cards / lanes: Best rookies, strongest insert years, major-star cards, scarce parallels, and cards where the wood-grain identity is central to the appeal.

 #28.
 Topps Echelon